hushidong/biblatex-gb7714-2015/README.md

         `\usepackage[backend=biber,style=gb7714-2015,gbpub=true]{biblatex}`

-    - add an option `gbnamefmt` for dealing name's letter case, option value = `uppercase` for gb7714 style or `lowercase` for gb7714 style with no case switch of names or `none` for standard style. this option is also for author year style.
+    - add an option `gbnamefmt` for dealing name's letter case(this option is also for author year style):
+        `gbnamefmt = uppercase` for gb7714 style
+        `gbnamefmt = lowercase` for gb7714 style with no case switch of names `gbnamefmt = none` for standard style.
+        `gbnamefmt = pinyin` for a common Chinese style, like: ZHANG Min-li, YI Shi-he and so on.

         `\usepackage[backend=biber,style=gb7714-2015,gbnamefmt=uppercase]{biblatex}`